Suggestion: Watch the 5 minutes video tutorial before reading this article

 Busan is also a major city that hosts many good universities if you plan to send your children abroad.

 Being the second-biggest city, it has a more relaxed feeling and is mainly known for having the biggest port in Korea, the Port of Busan.
-It was established in 1876 and is the top tenth busiest port in the world.
+It was established in 1876 and is the fifth busiest port in the world.

 Asian investors, many from China, have poured into Jeju Island in the past years.